Resources and Community Volunteer Opportunities

-A storm drain collects stormwater from streets and transports it to local underground waterways.
-When it rains or snows, stormwater runoff can carry litter, debris and other pollutants from the street to the drains; during heavy rain, runoff can overwhelm the storm drains sending litter and pollutants into the stormwater sewer system and eventually into our waterways.
-Litter and debris can also clog drains, flooding local streets and filling the roadways with trash.
+Storm drains collect stormwater from streets and transport it to local underground waterways.
+Runoff can carry litter, debris and other pollutants to the drains, the stormwater sewer system and eventually into our waterways.
+Litter and debris can also clog drains, flooding local streets.

 For this project, residents adopt one or more storm drains in their neighborhood and periodically check, and if needed remove, litter from the top of the drain.
-This helps to beautify the neighborhood, reduce localized flooding, and stop litter and debris from entering our stormwater infrastructure and waterways.
-Learn more here.
+Learn more and sign-up here.
+For current volunteers please fill out new form to confirm your participation.

 Currently, all meetings are held via teleconferencing on Zoom.

 The Zoom link for the meeting is available on the Borough website calendar.